VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 ### Transactions

 To avoid complications, all of the queries inside an `explicit` transaction (context.Database.BeginTransaction()) will not be cached.
 But the cache invalidations due to its CRUD operations will occur.
+You can use `.AllowCachingWithExplicitTransactions(true)` setting to disable it.